pni-lab/connattractor/docs/01-paper.md

 **E** Visualizing meta-analytic activation maps on the FCHN projection captures intimate relations between the corresponding tasks and **F** serves as a basis for a FCHN-based theoretical interpretative framework for spontaneous and task-based brain dynamics.
 In the proposed framework, task-based activity is not a mere response to external stimuli in certain brain locations but a perturbation of the brain's characteristic dynamic trajectories, constrained by the underlying functional connectivity.
 From this perspective, "activity maps" from conventional task-based fMRI analyses capture time-averaged differences in these whole brain dynamics.
 :::

-These results provide an intuitive account for how the underlying functional connectivity of the brain can give rise to different activation patterns, depending on the current (extrinsic or intrinsic) input.
+These results provide an intuitive account for how the underlying functional connectivity of the brain can give rise to different activation patterns, depending on the current input.
 In the FCHN framework, change in input (i.e. a task or stimulation) does not simply switch to the brain into a distinct "mode" of operation but acts as a perturbation of the system's dynamics, resulting in mean activations changes that are only reliable measurable over an extended period of time, as done by conventional task-based fMRI analyses.

-The proposed framework offers much more than visualization and inference of resting state and task based data on the FCHN projection.
-It provides a generative model for observed activity changes, enabling the prediction of brain activity under different conditions.
-To illustrate this, we used the FCHN approach to simulate brain activity during pain stimulation and self-regulation.
-First, we registered the frame-to-frame transitions (i.e. the vector on the 2-dimensional FCHN projection, pointing from a time-frame to the next one) in the real fMRI data for all four
-conditions: rest, pain without self-regulation, downregulation, and upregulation.
-Next, we evaluated the average direction in different segments of the projection plane, on a 6x6 grid.
-Finally, we computed the difference between the mean directions observed during rest and pain (without regulation, {numref}`task-validity`B, left side), as well as between down- and upregulation ({numref}`task-validity`C, left side).
+With the proposed FCHN approach, we can go beyond the mean activation changes and investigate how the underlying dynamics of the brain are altered by different tasks and conditions.
+To this end, we conducted a flow analysis on the FCHN projection, quantifying the average direction of change in brain activity from one time-frame to the next on the FCHN projection (See [](#Methods) for details).
 This analysis unveiled non-linear trajectory patterns, indicating the most probable change in brain activity from a given activity pattern, in a particular condition (pain without self-regulation or upregulation), as compared to the reference state (rest and downregulation, respectively).
-In the case of pain versus rest, brain activity tends to gravitate towards a distinct state, which we term the "ghost attractor" of pain (similar to {cite}`vohryzek2020ghost`).
+In the case of pain versus rest ({numref}`task-validity`B, left side), brain activity tends to gravitate towards a distinct point on the projection, which we term the "ghost attractor" of pain (similar to {cite}`vohryzek2020ghost`).
 In terms of attractor states, this belongs to the basin of the attractor corresponding to action/execution.
-In case of up vs. downregulation, brain activity is pulled generally towards a similar direction, but with a lack of a clear ghost attractor and, from most starting points, likely resulting in states that are closer to the pain-related "ghost attractor" point.
+In case of up vs. downregulation ({numref}`task-validity`C, left side), brain activity is pulled generally towards a similar direction, but with a lack of a clear ghost attractor and, from most starting points, likely resulting in states that are closer to the pain-related "ghost attractor" point.

 Next, our objective was to evaluate the extent to which the proposed framework can reconstruct the observed non-linear dynamics.
-To simulate the alterations in brain dynamics during pain stimulation, we acquired a meta-analytic pain activation map {cite:p}`zunhammer2021meta` (n=603) and incorporated it as additional signal, along with Gaussian noise, during the stochastic relaxation procedure.
+To simulate the alterations in brain dynamics during pain stimulation, we acquired a meta-analytic pain activation map {cite:p}`zunhammer2021meta` (n=603) and - similarly to network control theory {cite:p}`gu2015controllability`- incorporated it as additional signal, along with the Gaussian noise, during the stochastic relaxation procedure.
 While incorporating such a signal naturally induces a minor linear shift on the FCHN projection for each state generated during the stochastic relaxation procedure, this alone could not explain the observed nonlinear dynamics in the real data (Supplementary material **X**).
-After conducting a coarse-grained optimization across five different signal-to-noise (SNR) values (logarithmically spaced between 0.001 and 0.1), we found that by adding a minimal amount of signal (SNR = 0.01), the FCHN model achieved a remarkably precise reconstruction of the observed non-linear disparities in brain dynamics between the pain and rest conditions, including the characteristic pain-related "ghost attractor".
+After conducting a coarse-grained optimization across five different signal-to-noise (SNR) values (logarithmically spaced between 0.001 and 0.1), we found that by adding a minimal amount of signal (SNR = 0.01), the FCHN model achieved a remarkable reconstruction of the observed non-linear disparities in brain dynamics between the pain and rest conditions, including the characteristic pain-related "ghost attractor".
 (Spearman's $\rho$ = 0.42, p=0.003, {numref}`task-validity`B, right side).

 The same model was also able to reconstruct the observed non-linear differences in brain dynamics between the up- and downregulation conditions (Spearman's $\rho$ = 0.59, p=0.004) without any further optimization (SNR=0.01, {numref}`task-validity`C, right side).
-The only change we made to the model was the addition (downregulation) or subtraction (upregulation) of activation in the NAc (the region in which {cite:p}`woo2015distinct` observed significant changes between up- and downregulation), with an SNR of 0.01.
+The only change we made to the model was the addition (downregulation) or subtraction (upregulation) of control signal in the NAc (the region in which {cite:p}`woo2015distinct` observed significant changes between up- and downregulation), with an SNR of 0.01 (the same we found optimal in the previous analysis).

-These findings offer novel insights into the neural mechanisms underlying pain and its self-regulation, providing a mechanistic explanation for the involvement of both nociception-related regions and the NAc (nucleus accumbens) in pain regulation. ({numref}`task-validity`D).
+%These findings offer novel insights into the neural mechanisms underlying pain and its self-regulation, providing a mechanistic explanation for the involvement of both nociception-related regions and the NAc (nucleus accumbens) in pain regulation. ({numref}`task-validity`D).
 Additionally, these findings emphasize that the conceptual differentiation between resting and task states may, to a considerable extent, be an artificial dichotomy.
 Instead, even in the presence of highly salient stimuli such as pain, the brain remains in a continuous state of flux, which is not radically altered by tasks and stimuli.

 % -> discussion

-To provide a comprehensive picture on how other tasks map onto the FCHN projection, we obtained various task-based meta-analytic activation maps from Neurosynth (see Supplementary material X for details) and plotted them on the FCHN projection ({numref}`task-validity`E).
+To provide a comprehensive picture on how tasks and stimuli other then pain map onto the FCHN projection, we obtained various task-based meta-analytic activation maps from Neurosynth (see [Methods](#evaluation-task-based-dynamics)) and plotted them on the FCHN projection ({numref}`task-validity`E).
 This analysis reinforced and extended our interpretation of the four investigated attractor states and shed more light on how various functions are mapped on the axes of internal vs. external context and perception vs. action.
 In this coordinate system of the FCHN projection, visual processing is labeled "external-perception", sensory-motor processes "external-active", language, verbal cognition and working memory is labelled "internal-active" and long-term memory as well as social and autobiographic narrative fall into the "internal-perception" regime ({numref}`task-validity`F).

-Together our results on task-based data highlight that the proposed generative framework can be used to simulate and predict brain dynamics under different conditions.
+% Together our results on task-based data highlight that the proposed generative framework can be used to simulate and predict brain dynamics under different conditions.
 Predicting the effect of lower or higher level of activity in certain regions (or lower or higher connectivity between them) on global brain dynamics and responses to various tasks provides unprecedented opportunities for forecasting the effect of interventions, such as pharmacological or non-invasive brain stimulation, on brain function.

 ### Clinical relevance

 Computational models, such as the FCHN approach, have the potential to make a significant contribution to our mechanistic comprehension of various neurological and psychiatric disorders; which represents a crucial stride towards developing effective treatments.
-While providing a demonstration of the FCHN approach to yield such mechanistic insights in clinical populations is well outside the scope of the current study, here we present evidence that FCHN-based attractor state analysis can effectively capture and quantify several disease-related alterations in resting state brain dynamics.
+While providing a demonstration of the FCHN approach to yield such mechanistic insights in clinical populations is outside the scope of the current study, here we present evidence that FCHN-based attractor state analysis can effectively capture and quantify several disease-related alterations in resting state brain dynamics.

 For the sake of simplicity, we utilized one of the most simplistic FCHN-based analysis methods.
 Specifically, we applied the FCHN model from study 1 to allocate each time-frame of resting state data in the clinical samples ([studies 6-8](tab-samples)) to one of the 4 attractor states.
-Then, we compared the average activity during resting state within each state across different clinical groups (with Bonferroni correction applied across brain regions and attractor states), resulting in a total of 122*4 comparisons per dataset.
+Then, we compared the average activity during resting state within each state across different clinical groups (with Bonferroni correction applied across brain regions and attractor states).
 We analyzed three large public clinical databases as provided by the Autism Brain Imaging Data Exchange
 ([study 6](tab-samples): ABIDE, {cite:p}`di2014autism`, the Centers of Biomedical Research Excellence ([study 7](tab-samples): COBRE, {cite:p}`aine2017multimodal`) and the Alzheimer’s Disease Neuroimaging Initiative ([study 8](tab-samples): ADNI, {cite:p}`petersen2010alzheimer`).